Page last updated: June 2024

 Staging prostate cancer

 Tests help your doctors work out if you have prostate cancer and whether it has spread.
-This is called staging.
-It helps you and your health care team decide which management or treatment option is best for you.
+This is called staging, and it helps your doctors recommend the best treatment for you.

 Your doctor may also describe the cancer as: